redbrick/docs/docs/hardware/aperture/about.md

 ## IDRAC

 The new servers are all equipped with IDRACs.
-These still need to be configured.
+These are configured for access through the vpn.
+The ips assigned for these are a bit all over the place so you need to find it on mordor.

 > [!WARNING] Note!
 > **Yellow** cables are used for **iDRAC network**.

 ## [Images (click me)](images.md)

-## Switching from the Old Network to the New

-We have two address ranges that come in on a single redundant link, so we're exchanging that redundant link for two separate links, each taking responsibility for an address range (`136.26.15.0/24` and `136.206.16.0/24`).
-So we're surrendering redundancy to gain uptime/connectivity during the switchover only.
-Once the new servers are production ready, we can recombine the link to regain the redundancy.